Sobriety Through the Holidays: 7 Strategies to Stay Sober and Strong

 Strategy 1: Know Your Triggers and Name Them

 You can write them down or talk through them with someone you trust.
 The goal isn’t to avoid all triggers, it’s to prepare for them.
-If you’re not sure where to start, looking into common relapse patterns during the holidays can help you spot your own.
+If you’re not sure where to start, exploring common relapse patterns during the holidays can help you spot your own.

 Knowing what might trip you up makes it easier to step around it.